startappdev/kafka-connect-mongodb/README.md

 In the following example we will produce json data to a Kafka Topic with out schema, and insert it to a test collection in our MongoDB database with the connector in distributed mode.
 ##### Pre start
 * Download Kafka 0.9.0.0 or later.
-* Create new database in your MongoDB named "testdb" and in that database, create new collection named "testcollection".;
+* Create new database in your MongoDB named "testdb" and in that database, create new collection named "testcollection".

 ##### Start Kafka
 * Start Zookeeper:
 	```